Nosskirneh/TextEmojis-Public/README.md

 If you're experiencing a bug, please open an issue and I'll look at it as soon as I can.
 Please include iOS version, device model and any other usable information needed to reproduce the problem.

 ## Short description
-*Compatible with iOS 7 to 11*
+*Compatible with iOS 7 to 13*

 Easily input emojis with text shortcodes

-Available on the [Packix repo](https://repo.packix.com) with one [free](https://repo.packix.com/package/se.nosskirneh.textemojisfree/) and one [paid](https://repo.packix.com/package/se.nosskirneh.textemojis/) package.
+Available on BigBoss.